PhilipDaniels/gapix/NOTES.md

 ## Plan
-- Basic tokio+axum website on a random port
-- Open the webpage automatically
 - Get tracing and logging working into RAM
 - Create a database using SeaORM
 - Serve the tailwind and htmx assets
+- Shutdown axum when the window is closed: https://github.com/tokio-rs/axum/discussions/1500